Revised October 2018

 The précis/prospectus will include:

-- A discussion of what sources are available to do the project, including primary sources and reference to where materials are housed if "off-campus."
+- A discussion of what sources are available to undertake the project, including primary sources, new materials, and reference to where materials are housed if "off-campus."

 - A tentative timetable to completion.